 She is the Mother of Jesus and is therefore venerated as a saint.
 Her feast is celebrated on the 1st of January, although little is known about when she was born or when she died.
 And neither is it known when she was canonized.
 However, there are four teachings that are regarded as infallible about her:

-✦ She was given the title of Mother of God, or Theotokus, which literally means 'God bearer', at the Council of Ephesus, in 431 A.D.
+✦ She was declared as the Ever Virgin. ✦ She was given the title of Mother of God, or Theotokus, which literally means 'God bearer', at the Council of Ephesus, in 431 A.D. ✦ The Immaculate Conception was declared a part of the Deposit of Faith by Pope Pius IX, in 1854 ✦ Lastly, the Assumption was declared a part of the Deposit of Faith by Pope Pius XII in 1950.

 Seventeen Marian festivals are observed by the Church every year, amongst which five are regarded as major: Immaculate Conception on 8th of December; Purification on 2nd of February; Annunciation on 25th of March; Assumption on 15th of August; Birth on 8th of September.
 The Rosary has 50 Hail Marys, or Ave Marias.